Mini World NYC

 MCP Deep Dive: Live Demo

-Aidan Reilly, Strategy
+Aidan Reilly, Director of Product Marketing, Strategy

 Watch Strategy’s Model Context Protocol connect AI agents to enterprise data infrastructure in real time.
-Not a slide deck — a live build.
+Not a slide deck, a live build.
 If you’re thinking about deploying intelligent workflows at scale, this is the session to see. |

 4:15 PM